gtrevorrow/policy-validation-action/README.md

 - **OciSyntaxValidator**: Validates the syntax of OCI policy statements according to the grammar rules
 - **OciCisBenchmarkValidator**: Validates policies against the CIS Benchmark for Oracle Cloud Infrastructure
+- **AgenticOciCisBenchmarkValidator**: An AI-powered validator that assesses policies with HCL variables for CIS compliance.
 - **ValidationPipeline**: A pipeline that can run multiple validators in sequence

 ### Validator Configuration